plone/training/mastering-plone/upgrade_steps.rst

 We will create an upgrade step that:

 * runs the typeinfo step (i.e. loads the GenericSetup configuration stored in ``profiles/default/types.xml`` and ``profiles/default/types/...`` so we don't have to reinstall the add-on to have our changes from above take effect) and
-* cleans up the talks that might be scattered around the site in the early stages of creating it.
+* cleans up existing talks that might be scattered around the site in the early stages of creating it.
   We will move all talks to a folder ``talks`` (unless they already are there).

 Upgrade steps can be registered in their own ZCML file to prevent cluttering the main :file:`configure.zcml`.